-Are you having a hard time getting a decent guitar sound?
+Are you having a hard time getting a decent sound from your guitar?

-And, even if you aren’t this lesson is for you.
+And, even if you aren’t this lesson on chaining your effects pedals is for you.

 Actually, this lesson is for every guitarist no matter what level.
 Most of my gigs (lately) have a backline (music lingo for amps, PA and drums) that is provided by the club or event coordinator.